Fish Out of Pond: A Tribute to Andrew A. Godfrey '88

 The subject of this essay -- brace yourself for a turn of events worthy of any of the Russian masters in Saunders' book -- is the March 3, 1974 plane crash that Mr. Godfrey, then just eight years old, survived, along with an older brother.
 Their parents, and two of their other siblings, died.
 Worse, in part because the pilot of the small plane had not filed a flight plan covering their planned journey from Houston to Aspen, Andrew and Mark Godfrey (who lost both legs in the accident) had to survive for three days in the snow at the crash site on a hillside near Glendale, Colorado until rescuers found them and helicoptered them to safety.
 (More recently, the story became a documentary by director John Breen, entitled 3 Days 2 Nights.)

 On the continuum of life experiences, the plane crash occupies an end of the spectrum precisely opposite to that of a graceful arc as formed by a ten-pound fish hurled onto the ice at a Bowdoin hockey game.
 There is little more to be said.
-Except: Early March is a consequential time of year for Andrew A. Godfrey '88 ... the plane crash, his non-apologetic letter of repentance to the Orient, his publication of an account of the crash.
+Except: Early March seems to be a consequential time of year for Andrew A. Godfrey '88 ... the plane crash, his non-apologetic letter of repentance to the Orient, his publication of an account of the crash.

 Also: A horrific and life-shattering experience like that might, in a lesser individual, have engendered a chronic case of Humor Deficit Disorder.
 But, as Andrew A. Godfrey '88 demonstrated on March 6, 1986, his laughter and sense of mischief endured.
 I hope it endures to this day.
+I hope he doesn't mind the resurrection and global circulation of his fabulous letter.